telerik/maui-docs/controls/popup/content.md

 # .NET MAUI Popup Content

-The Popup provides options for setting its content and for defining when it will open and close.
+The [Telerik UI for .NET MAUI Popup]({%slug popup-overview%}) provides options for setting its content and for defining when it will open and close.

 ## Opening and Closing